-Motor vehicle crashes in Baldwin and Elmont left two pedestrians dead in two days, Nassau County police said.
+Motor vehicle crashes in Baldwin and Elmont this week have left two pedestrians dead, according to Nassau County police.

-At around 4:40 a.m. on Sunday, Patricio Rodriguez-Hayes, 48, of Queens Village was crossing Hempstead Turnpike at Elmont Road when he was struck by a sedan, Nassau police said.
+At around 4:40 a.m. in Elmont on Sunday, Patricio Rodriguez-Hayes, 48, of Queens Village, was crossing Hempstead Turnpike at Elmont Road when he was struck by a sedan, Nassau police said.
 The sedan left the scene, heading west on the turnpike, authorities said.

-Rodriguez-Hayes was transported to a hospital where he remained in critical condition for approximately 4½ days, authorities said.
+Rodriguez-Hayes was transported to a hospital where he remained in critical condition for about 4½ days, authorities said.
 A hospital physician pronounced him dead at 8 p.m.
 Thursday, police said.

 Nassau detectives request anyone with information regarding the incident to contact Nassau County Crime Stoppers at 800-244-TIPS or call 911.
 All callers will remain anonymous.